yosemitebandit/vebsite/content/notes/machine-learning.md

 The new cost function is `-log(h)` if `y = 1` and `-log(1 - h)` if `y = 0`.
 This fn comes from the principle of maximum likelihood estimation -- a way to efficiently find parameters.
+* if you have a cost function and a way to compute the gradient of the cost function, you can use more advanced optimization techniques than gradient descent: the conjugate gradient, BFGS or L-BFGS, for example.
+These might run more quickly than vanilla gradient descent, or they might automatically pick a good learning rate
+* in multiclass one-vs-all classification, you just train a logistic regression classifier for each class -- essentially asking classifiers to identify data as "in" or "out" of the club.. then run each classifier on new data and pick the result that's most confident (largest)

+### regularization
+* in Ng's examples, we have a weight vector where the first element, `W0`, is a bias term -- he points out you shouldn't penalize `W0` during regularization but instead just penalize the large multiplicative weights